 ABE works with the Amgen Foundation to develop and advance opportunities for underserved and underrepresented populations to access, engage, and succeed in pathways to bioscience.

 ABE reaches approximately 90,000 STUDENTS in a typical year.
-Since 1990, the program has reached nearly 850,000 students and has expanded to 25 LOCATIONS across the globe.
+Since 1990, the program has reached more than 900,000 students and has expanded to 25 LOCATIONS across the globe.

 ABE Is Effective